A Dialog with Dr. Lissa Skitolsky and B.L. Shirelle

-June 28, 2021 6:00-7:45pm CEDT, noon-1:45 Eastern, 11:12:45 Nova Scotia, via Webex
+June 28, 2021 6:00-8:00pm CEDT, noon-1:00pm Eastern, 1:00-3:00pm Nova Scotia,

 Through its language, sonics, and artistic community, Hip-Hop has produced a world for its artists to communicate the experience of the underground of US American life and critique the genocidal conditions faced by its people.
-This dialog and performance will explore the status of Hip-Hop as a subjugated knowledge whose wisdom is often obscured by its commercialization and the limits of audiences' sensibilities.
+This dialog, with a performance by B.L.
+Shirelle, will explore the status of Hip-Hop as a subjugated knowledge whose wisdom is often obscured by its commercialization and the limits of audiences' sensibilities.
 We will discuss what Hip-Hop can tell us about the failure of scholars and the public to take black aesthetics seriously, the criminalization of black people, and how the art can be used as a source of spiritual resilience in conditions of anti-black violence.

 Zeit & Ort